This page describes how to manage your GKE on VMware clusters.

 gcloud auth login

 Set a default project.
-Setting a default Google Cloud causes all Cloud SDK commands to run against the project, so that you don't need to specify your project for each command:
+Setting a default Google Cloud causes all gcloud CLI commands to run against the project, so that you don't need to specify your project for each command:

 gcloud config set project [PROJECT_ID]

 [PROJECT_ID]with your project ID.
-(You can find your project ID in Cloud Console, or by running
+(You can find your project ID in Google Cloud console, or by running

 gcloud config get-value project.)